Table of Contents

 - Menorrhagia also is known as Rakta yoni and Asrgdara in Ayurveda.

-Health Benefits of Ashoka
+Health Benefits of Ashoka tree

 Ashok tree bark is especially useful in treatment of gynecological conditions such as endometriosis, cyst, fibroids, leucorrhoea, lower back pain, excess heat in body etc. It is very helpful in menorrhagia.